Women's National Basketball Association: Bill Laimbeer leaves his mark (2003–2006)

 Val Ackerman, the first WNBA president, resigned effective February 1, 2005, citing the desire to spend more time with her family.
 Ackerman later became president of USA Basketball.
-On February 15, 2005, NBA commissioner David Stern announced that Donna Orender, who had been serving as the senior vice president of the PGA Tour and who had played for several teams in the now-defunct Women's Pro Basketball League, would be Ackerman's successor as of April 2005.
+On February 15, 2005, NBA commissioner David Stern announced that Donna Orender, who had been serving as the senior vice president of the PGA Tour and played for several teams in the now-defunct Women's Pro Basketball League, would be Ackerman's successor as of April 2005.

 The WNBA awarded an expansion team to Chicago (later named the Chicago Sky) in February 2005.
 In the off-season, a set of rule changes was approved that made the WNBA more like the NBA.

+The 2005 Finals was the first played in a best-of-five format.
+In another matchup between two teams seeking their first championship, the Sun came up short for the second consecutive year, falling in four games to the Sacramento Monarchs led by Yolanda Griffith.

 In 2006, the league reached a milestone as the first team-oriented women's professional sports league to exist for ten consecutive seasons.
-On the occasion of the tenth anniversary, the WNBA released its All-Decade Team, comprising the ten WNBA players who had contributed, through on-court play and off-court activities, the most to women's basketball during the league's existence.
+On its tenth anniversary, the WNBA released its All-Decade Team, comprising the ten WNBA players who had contributed, through on-court play and off-court activities, the most to women's basketball during the league's existence.

-After not making it to the Finals in 2004 and 2005, the Shock bounced back in 2006 behind newly acquired Katie Smith, along with six remaining members from their 2003 Finals run (Cash, Ford, Holland-Corn, Nolan, Powell, and Riley).
+The Shock bounced back in 2006 behind newly acquired Katie Smith, along with six remaining members from their 2003 championship run.
 The Shock finished second in the Eastern Conference and knocked out first-seeded Connecticut in the second round of the Playoffs.
-The Shock faced reigning champion Sacramento Monarchs in a five-game series, winning in Game Five on their home floor.
+In the Finals, they faced reigning champion Sacramento, winning in Game Five on their home floor.